jreut/heroku-sinatra/README.md

 This repository ~~rips~~ takes a page out of Heroku's book of "getting started" repositories; it provides a scaffold for a Sinatra app that you can run out of the box with standard Heroku tools.
 Heroku provides a couple of fantastic starting points for a variety of platforms on [GitHub][1], including a [Rails app][2].
 This is just a Sinatra variation on the theme.

-## *caveat emptor*: opinions abound here
-This repository includes a bunch of tools that I find useful.
-You may not want them!
+***caveat emptor:*** This repository includes a bunch of tools that I *personally* find useful.
+You probably have opinions of your own, and you may not want them!

 * **RSpec** for behavior-driven design
 * **Pry** for a better REPL